Chicken Tikka Masala Recipe

 My recipe is easy enough for beginners and gives you the best chicken tikka masala that actually tastes better than in any restaurant.
 You can easily tweak the spice levels by following my notes and tips below.

-Here are the key differences between the Indian Chicken Tikka Masala and the British Chicken Tikka Masala: My recipe works well for both the versions
+Here are the key differences between the Indian and the British Chicken Tikka Masala: My recipe works well for both the versions

-The Indian style Tikka Masala uses cashews to give that creamy and naturally sweet flavour.
-Very little quantity of cream is used at the end mostly for garnish and to adjust the flavours.
-The British tikka masala has a lot of cream and no cashews are used.
+The Indian dish uses cashews to give that creamy and naturally sweet flavor.
+Very little quantity of cream is used at the end mostly to garnish and to adjust the flavors.
+The British version has a lot of cream and no cashews are used.

 Indian masala makes use of fresh tomatoes (chopped or pureed) so your dish has more fresh flavours.
 The British chicken tikka masala is essentially made with passata/ bottled or canned tomato puree which imparts umami flavors.
 Some recipes even use canned tomato soup & tomato paste.